sikopet/blog/posts/ha.md

 Pacemaker - high-availability *resource manager* for small or large clusters
-* recovery of machine or application failures
+* detection and recovery of node or application failures
 * "dry run"
 * XML (CIB) wrapped in shell (`crmsh`) or GUI tools
 * combined with one of: